Pylons/substanced/docs/references.rst

        root = request.root
        objectmap.connect(context, root, ContextToRoot)

-Although a reference can be of any hashable type, it's best if references are classes, because you can later add integrity constraints to references that are classes, while you can't if they're strings or other immutable objects.
+A reference type is a class (not an instance) that inherits from :class:`substanced.interfaces.ReferenceType`.
+The reference's name should indicate its directionality.

 .. warning::

-   One caveat: when you use a reference type that is a class it is *pickled*, so if you move the class, you'll have to leave behind a backwards compatibility import in its original location "forever", so choose its name and location wisely.
+   One caveat: reference types are *pickled*, so if you move a reference type from one location to anoterh, you'll have to leave behind a backwards compatibility import in its original location "forever", so choose its name and location wisely.
+We recommend that you place it in an ``interfaces.py`` file in your project.

 A reference can be removed using the object map too:

 .. code-block:: python

+   from substanced.interfaces import ReferenceType from substanced.objectmap import find_objectmap

-   class ContextToRoot(object):
+   class ContextToRoot(ReferenceType):
        pass

    def disconnect_reference(context, request):